jakew4/NFL-Draft-Prediction-Project/README.md

 - Jacob Wang
 - 11/26/2022

-## Project Description: Using NFL Combine player data from 2009-2019, predict whether or not a player will be drafted.
+## Project Description: Using NFL Draft Combine player performance data from 2009-2019, predict whether or not a player will be drafted to an NFL team.

 # Data Dictionary